Blackburn Skua: Development

-The origins of the Skua can be traced back to the Air Ministry's issuing of Specification O.27/34, which sought a naval dive bomber whose primary role would be to disable or destroy enemy aircraft carriers with a secondary role as an fighter.
+The origins of the Skua can be traced back to the Air Ministry's issuing of Specification O.27/34, which sought a naval dive bomber whose primary role would be to disable or destroy enemy aircraft carriers with a secondary role as a fighter.
 Blackburn chose to produce its own response under the internal design reference B-24, the design effort was headed by the aeronautical engineer G. E. Petty.
-Many competing companies opted to respond as well, including Avro, Boulton Paul, Hawker, and Vickers.
-Blackburn's submission would emerge as the victor, despite several of the competing proposals having adopted similar layouts.
+Many competing companies also responded, including Avro, Boulton Paul, Hawker and Vickers.
+Blackburn's submission would emerge as the victor, despite several of the competing proposals adopting similar layouts.
 Being Blackburn's first dive bomber, the design was occasionally referred to as the D.B.1.

 During April 1935, Blackburn received an initial order for a pair of prototypes.
 On 9 February 1937, the first of these, serial number K5178, performed its maiden flight from the company's facility in Brough, piloted by A. M. Blake.
 Unusually, it was initially painted in a distinctive grey-and-white colour scheme.
 On 26 June, the aircraft was first displayed to the public at RAF Hendon, London, and performed an aerial display at RAF Hatfield Woodhouse two days later.
 Two months later, the Skua name was officially assigned to the type by the Air Ministry.

 During the latter part of 1937, the aircraft underwent official handling trials with the Aeroplane and Armament Experimental Establishment (A&AEE) at RAF Martlesham Heath.
 On 4 May 1938, the second prototype performed its first flight; it differed from the first by having a longer nose.
 Both of the prototypes would participate in the various tests, including gunnery trials, that were performed at Martlesham up until early 1939.
 Ditching trials were also undertaken at RAF Gosport.